 The biggest risk to mobile app security is the expanding attack surface.
 As hyperconnectivity becomes the norm, mobile apps can become increasingly vulnerable to threats, including:

 These threats can be compounded if app developers don’t follow security best practices.
-Weak server-side controls, for example, or improper application monitoring can cause security issues to spiral.
+Weak server-side controls, for example, or improper application monitoring, can cause security issues to spiral.
 Unfortunately, the trend to push products out quickly can lead to app developers cutting corners.
-Companies may choose to take on technical debt to make apps profitable in the short term.
-This can come at the expense of long-term application security.
+Companies may take on technical debt to make apps profitable in the short term, which can come at the expense of long-term application security.

 Mobile app security breaches are not a victimless crime.
 Depending on the type of data your app collects, security breaches could have real-world implications for your customers.
 At a minimum, you’re likely to lose customer trust if you have to report a security breach.
 Research shows that 74% of customers “would significantly or fundamentally lose trust” in a company if it had a security breach.

-If you create apps for specific industries, such as the healthcare industry or the educational sector, the implications of a data breach could be even more significant.
+If you create apps for specific industries, such as the healthcare or educational sectors, the implications of a data breach could be even more significant.

 To prevent the loss of customer trust and potential liability issues, it’s a good idea to spend time implementing mobile app security best practices.
 These best practices should help secure the expanding attack surface.
 Top mobile app security best practices include:

 Static application security testing (SAST) is one form of early security testing development teams can leverage to improve applications before launch.
 This form of testing is especially helpful because it identifies security vulnerabilities and weaknesses in the source code of an application without you having to execute the code first.
-This makes it a great first step any time your team makes a change to application codes.
+This makes it a great first step whenever your team changes application codes.

 SAST has two major benefits.
-The first is that it tests software code before the code goes to launch.
-This allows teams to address potential vulnerabilities as early as possible — before there are any real-world repercussions.
+The first is that it tests software code before it goes to launch.
+This allows teams to address potential vulnerabilities as early as possible—before there are any real-world repercussions.
 The second benefit of SAST is that it helps developers become more mindful of code vulnerabilities during the development process.
 This can help lead to more secure code down the road as well.

 The key to modern app security lies in expanding application reinforcements.
 With the attack surface getting larger every day, security measures need to become more robust as well.
-Developers need a comprehensive security strategy that includes a strong SAST platform, frequent testing, and continual education on new and emerging cyber threats.
+Developers need a comprehensive security strategy with a strong SAST platform, frequent testing, and continual education on new and emerging cyber threats.
 End-to-end security platforms like Kiuwan can empower your team, helping you identify and remediate vulnerabilities throughout the development process.
-Learn more about Kiuwan and begin scanning your code for vulnerabilities today.
+Request a demo and begin scanning your code for vulnerabilities.